 What is data protection for?

-Until a few years ago, the Data Protection Act of 1998 regulated the handling of personal data in the UK; however, this was replaced by the European Union’s General Data Protection Regulation (GDPR) when it came into force in 2018.
+The Data Protection Act of 1998 regulated the handling of personal data in the UK; however, this was replaced by the European Union’s General Data Protection Regulation (GDPR) when it came into force in 2018.
 Since 1st Jan 2021, when the UK officially left the European Union, the UK now has its own version of the regulations, the UK GDPR, which is based on the EU framework with certain alterations for the UK context.

 All these laws share the same aim of protecting fundamental human rights and freedoms, regulating the handling of personal data, and increasing data security.